hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/389__Srinath_Vedagarbha.md

 > > recognizes the difference.
 > >
 >
-> ​Very good.
+> Very good.
 Then if you can have vyavahAra with asat and abhAvapadArtha,
 > its definitely possible to have such vyavahAra with apparent padArtha, in
 > which case you shouldn't have any issue with AV calling the world as
 > mithyA.